 ANIMAL WELFARE: Ear tags should be fitted to animals whose ears have reached adult size.
 If tags are fitted snugly to ears that are still growing the ear will be distorted and could potentially affect the hearing of the animal.
-In some cases, ear tags can be fitted to subadults (e.g., recruitment monitoring); however, it is not recommended fitting tags loosely to allow for extra growth because of the risk of the tag getting snagged and being ripped out.
-If marking juveniles is necessary, alternative methods of marking should be used such as ear notching or fur mark.
+In some cases, ear tags can be fitted to subadults (e.g., recruitment monitoring); however, fitting tags loosely to allow for extra growth is not recommended because of the risk of the tag getting snagged and being ripped out.
+If marking juveniles is necessary, alternative methods of marking should be used such as ear notching, a fur mark or microchipping.

-- (a) If tags are stored in ethanol, disinfection of the tag site is not usually needed. - (b) If tags are not stored in ethanol, dip in ethanol prior to application. - (c) Record the tag number. - (d) If an assistant is available, they may be able to prepare the tag and tag applicator whilst the animal handler prepares the animal. - (e) Wipe with (e.g., Medi-Swab[®]) to the section of ear where tag will be placed. - (f) Firmly restrain the animal, exposing the ears and leaving the rest of the body in the handling bag taking particular care to ensure eyes are covered.
+- (a) If tags are stored in ethanol, disinfection of the tag site is not usually needed. - (b) If tags are not stored in ethanol, dip in ethanol prior to application.

+- (c) Record the tag number. - (d) If an assistant is available, they may be able to prepare the tag and tag applicator whilst the animal handler prepares the animal. - (e) Give the section of ear where tag will be placed a good clean with an appropriate wipe (e.g., Medi-Swab®). - (f) Firmly restrain the animal, exposing the ears and leaving the rest of the body in the handling bag taking particular care to ensure eyes are covered.
 Small to medium size mammals should be restrained by a single experienced animal handler.
-When ear tagging larger or difficult animals, restraint may be easier with two people, one holding the head and the other the rump. - (g) Ear tags must be applied close to the head and sit flush with the margin of the ear (Figure 4A). - (h) The ear tag must be inserted with the numbered side on the outside of the ear and positioned on the front edge of the ear, just above the spot where the ear starts to thicken prior to where it attaches to the head and avoiding blood vessels (blood vessels can be located shining a torch through the ear tissue). - (i) When satisfied with the position of the tag, clinch the pliers swiftly but firmly and release before the animal pulls away (Figure 4B).
+When ear tagging larger or stronger animals, restraint may be easier with two people, one holding the head and the other the rump. - (g) Ear tags must be applied close to the head and sit flush with the margin of the ear (Figure 4A). - (h) The ear tag must be inserted with the numbered side on the outside of the ear and positioned on the front edge of the ear, just above the spot where the ear starts to have folds (thicken) prior to where it attaches to the head and avoiding blood vessels (blood vessels can be located by shining a torch through the ear tissue). - (i) When satisfied with the position of the tag, clinch the pliers swiftly but firmly and release before the animal pulls away (Figure 4B).